-Whichever variety you choose, know the proper conditions for growing Italian parsley and you will have a biennial herb that is useful for years.
+Whichever variety you choose, know the proper conditions for growing Italian parsley and you’ll have a biennial herb that is useful for years.

 How to Grow Italian Parsley

 Italian parsley herbs require temperate conditions.
-They do not perform well in extremely hot areas and are prone to freezing back in cold climates.
+They don’t perform well in extremely hot areas and are prone to freezing back in cold climates.
 Choose a sunny site in well-draining soil with plenty of organic amendment.

-If you are planting several plants together, allow at least 18 inches between them to prevent mildew from forming on the leaves.
+If you’re planting several plants together, allow at least 18 inches between them to prevent mildew from forming on the leaves.

 Potted plants thrive in a window with indirect light, no drafts and comfortable household temperatures.

 Growing Italian Parsley from Seed

 Italian parsley is started outdoors after all danger of frost has passed, or inside six to eight weeks before the last expected frost.
 Use a fine mixture of potting soil, peat moss and sand.
 Cover with 1/8 fine dusting of soil and keep the seeds misted and lightly moist.
 Thin seedlings to 10 to 12 inches apart.